digshake/CSJavaWUSTL/_sources/Module8-Inheritance/studio.rst

 Examine the ``Question`` class.
 This will be our **base class** so no inheritance will be used here, but these methods will be inherited and used by the **subclasses** later on in the studio.

+Complete the constructor and getter methods for the Question class.

 Take some time to familiarize yourself with this class.
 Make sure you understand what the fields are and how the constructor works.
 Make sure you understand what the ``displayPrompt()`` and ``checkAnswer()`` methods are doing.

-Finally, examine and run the main method that is provided in the ``Question`` class.
-Feel free to come up with your own questions and test the provided methods to make sure you understand this base class before proceeding.
+Finally, create your own Question object in the main method in the ``Question`` class.

+Run the test suite ``Studio8TestSuite.java`` to check your work before moving on.

 Multiple Choice Questions
 =========================